-In the Lower School, three- to-six-year-old children develop concentration, a sense of order, and independence through a variety of classroom exercises.
+In the LOWER SCHOOL, 3- to-6-year-old children develop concentration, a sense of order, and independence through a variety of classroom exercises.

-Lower Elementary classrooms are organized into three broad curriculum areas (language, math, and culture) and the six- to nine-year-old students study cooperatively under the guidance of their teachers.
+LOWER ELEMENTARY classrooms are organized into three broad curriculum areas (language, math, and culture) and the 6- to 9-year-old students study cooperatively under the guidance of their teachers.

-The Upper Elementary program for children aged nine to 11 promotes independent thinking and accountability and supports diverse learning styles by presenting information in various ways.
+The UPPER ELEMENTARY program for children aged 9 to 11 promotes independent thinking and accountability and supports diverse learning styles by presenting information in various ways.

 The MIDDLE SCHOOL program is rich and rigorous, preparing 11- to 14-year-old students for high school through academic challenge, community involvement, and social interaction.